 For this, you need the self-awareness to understand and recognize your bad habits and work deliberately in reducing or removing them altogether.
 You cannot overcome a bad habit until you admit it, acknowledge it, and confront it right on.
 Be open-minded and honest with yourself, and make a list of the bad habits that you believe stand in the way of your success.
 Try working on them one by one and step by step.
 Those baby steps will lead you to eradicate one bad habit at a time.

 Learn from your mistakes

 Nobody’s perfect; we all heard that trope.
 But it’s true.
 We all make mistakes all the time.
 Most of us are so scared of the idea of making a mistake and the potential consequences of it that we’d do anything in our power to prevent the errors before they happen.
 The problem is that mistakes will happen anyway.
 By continually focusing on not failing, you don’t learn from your mistakes.
 This hinders your self-growth.
-Thus, focus on doing the right things and accept the fact that once in a while this will lead to a mistake.
+Thus, focus on doing the right things and accept that this will lead to a mistake once in a while.
 That failure is an opportunity for you to learn, sharpen your judgment, and be better next time.
 Cherish it as it is a valuable lesson.
 Never let a mistake pass by without learning how it happened and why.
 It’s one of the best lessons you’ll ever get.

 Keep a check on your dietary habits